New Family Resource Packet

 How do students pay for meals?

 Pre-payment of meals and snacks is available at each of our schools.
-General McLane uses School Cafe, and its link will b available to the left on our District HomePage.
+General McLane uses School Cafe.
 Participating students will be assigned a confidential student number at the beginning of the school year, which will allow them to access an individual account.
 That number will remain the same throughout your student’s tenure at General McLane School District.
 If you do not have Internet access or need more information, please call Food Services Coordinator Amy Skladanowski at (814) 273-1033 x2618.

 How do I apply for free and reduced lunches?